dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ### 6.2 Create the Environment Template Content

-The above tempalte will create a new Github repository and the necessary Infrastructure as Code (IaC)-files to provision a Confluent Cloud environment.
+The above template will create a new Github repository and the necessary Infrastructure-as-Code (IaC)-files to provision a Confluent Cloud environment.
-The github repository also will contain an github actions workflow to provision the environment and a documentation page that will be created in the github actions workflow.
+The github repository will also contain an github actions workflow to provision the environment and a documentation page that will be created during the github actions workflow run.
 These files are provided as content templates that will be used to create the actual files in the github repository.

-Create a directory for the environment template content  `confluent-self-service-templates/environment-template/content/`.
+Create a directory for the environment template content under `confluent-self-service-templates/environment-template/content/`.
 Within that directory create a Terraform configuration file called `main.tf`:

 ```bash